Climate and Average Weather Year Round in Oswego Illinois, United States

 Oswego experiences significant seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.7 months, from May 30 to September 21, during which time the comfort level is muggy, oppressive, or miserable at least 12% of the time.
-The muggiest day of the year is July 23, with muggy conditions 46% of the time.
+The month with the most muggy days in Oswego is July, with 13.6 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable